AmanBhatnagar12/Alice-Calculator/README.md

 # Alice-Calculator

       Alice Calculator for Future Purposes
      Built by me(Aman Bhatnagar) and @ppranav06
      Completely built in C Programming Language

+    Note - Changes are done by Pranav Krishna and me The main and stable repo is in hands of him .